chanzuckerberg/cellxgene-census/docs/articles/2023/20231012-normalized_layer_precalc_stats.md

-# Introducing a normalized layer and pre-calculated cell and gene statistics in Census.
+# Introducing a normalized layer and pre-calculated cell and gene statistics in Census

 *Published: 25 August 2023*
 *By: [Maximilian Lombardo](mailto:mlombardo@chanzuckerberg.com) and [Pablo Garcia-Nieto](pgarcia-nieto@chanzuckerberg.com)*

 The Census team is thrilled to announce the introduction of a library-size normalized expression layer and pre-calculated cell and gene statistics.
 This work is reflected in the Census schema V1.1.0 tailored to empower your single-cell research.